-Can You Receive SSD Benefits for a Neurological Disorder?
+Can You Receive SSD Benefits for a Neurological Disorder in Connecticut?

 Are you suffering from neurological symptoms that interfere with your ability to keep a job or support your family?
 If so, let the Kocian Law Group help you apply for Social Security disability benefits.
 We have helped many clients secure disability benefits based upon neurological disorders like:

 - Lou Gehrig’s disease, also known as Amyotrophic lateral sclerosis (ALS)

 - traumatic brain injury (TBI)